 3. City of Saskatoon Parking Permit for People with a Disability

 Saskatoon’s FlexParking pay stations were chosen, in part, because they meet the Americans with Disabilities Act (ADA) industry standard.
 That said, many people may still be unable to use FlexParking stations because of particular mobility or sensory disabilities.
-A person with a disability who has a valid Saskatchewan Abilities Council (SAC) placards are eligible to apply for a City of Saskatoon Disabled Parking Permit.
+A person with a disability who has a valid Saskatchewan Abilities Council (SAC) placards is eligible to apply for a City of Saskatoon Disabled Parking Permit.
 When displayed properly with the SAC placard, it permits parking in any valid public parking space across Saskatoon beyond the posted time limit, without payment at a FlexParking station.

 Email us or visit City Hall for more information on how to apply.

 Remember that not every disability is visible or obvious.
 If you suspect someone is parked in a disabled area without need, please be respectful.
 Report the vehicle license plate number and location to Parking Enforcement at 306-975-8344 for them to investigate.